miklevin/MikeLev.in/index.md

 - **Ollama:** A way to run large language models locally, enabling AI-powered development without relying on cloud services.

-This curated toolkit provides a robust platform for navigating the ever-changing tech landscape without getting lost in a sea of proprietary solutions and subscription-based services.
+This curated toolkit provides a robust platform for navigating the ever-changing tech landscape without getting lost in a sea of proprietary solutions, JavaScript frameworks and subscription-based services.

 <div class="mermaid">
 graph TD